How to take screenshots with Puppeteer

 You can use our reliable and scalable screenshot API with myriad options to avoid the burden of setting up and managing Puppeteer.

-Resolution and Retina Display
+High-resolution and Retina Displays

 To avoid blurred images on a high-resolution display like Retina Display you can change the viewport properties width, height and deviceScaleFactor: